Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Potential Science with FRB Absorption

-Furthermore, measuring this kinematic depth would provide a direct method to quantify the impact of host galaxy scattering.
-By definitively placing the FRB relative to the host's \hi\ reservoir, one could determine whether observed pulse broadening is dominated by the dense, turbulent environment immediately surrounding the progenitor or the integrated column of the galactic disk.
-This distinction is vital for accurately modelling the scattering-DM relation, as it allows us to identify if the host's interstellar medium acts as a significant scattering screen or if such effects are largely localised to the source region.
+Regardless of inference method, comparing some estimated kinematic depth with the observed DM would provide stronger host galaxy constraints than are currently possible, particularly given the lack of correlation between excess DM and other FRB properties \citep{Scott2025,Mas-Ribas2025}.
+Furthermore, this depth may also provide a method to infer the impact of host galaxy scattering.
+By definitively placing the FRB relative to the host's \hi\ reservoir, one could determine whether observed pulse broadening is likely to be dominated by the dense, turbulent environment immediately surrounding the progenitor or the integrated column of the galactic disk.
+Disentangling these contributions would provide useful constraints on the scattering-DM relation, which remains poorly understood at extragalactic distances.